 The session will focus on the CIPD viewpoint on sex discrimination and employment.
-Although sex discrimination has been illegal for more than 30 years, we know it is still an issue.
+Although sex discrimination has been illegal for more than 30 years, we know it is still an issue and we want people to know that there are litigation and discrimination solicitors who can help those victims.
 Sexual harassment at work, pregnancy and maternity discrimination are serious problems employers must tackle.
 Although there has been progress, there is still a long way to go until we can claim equality of opportunity on the basis of sex.

 Statistics show that nearly 2 in 3 young women have experienced sexual harassment at work, 40% of women have experienced some form of sexual harassment in the workplace and younger women aged 18-34 are most at risk of sexual harassment with 43% having experienced it.